 Apple has now joined the Fast Identity Online (FIDO) Alliance – as has now been announced.
 The goal is clear – to replace passwords with trusted devices.

-Apple wants to join the FIDO Alliance support the development and promotion of authentication standards.
-The goal is to replace passwords with trustworthy devices.
-Companies such as Microsoft, Amazon, Samsung, Facebook and many more are also participating in the project.
-The so-called "Universal Second Factor" (U2F) is an open standard that significantly simplifies and at the same time makes two-factor authentication (2FA) stronger using special USB or NFC devices that are based on a security technology similar to a smart card.
-The U2F security key can be used as an additional verification method for online services that support the U2F protocol - for example Google.
+Apple wants to join the FIDO Alliance Support the development and promotion of authentication standards.
+The goal is to replace passwords with trusted devices.
+Companies such as Microsoft, Amazon, Samsung, Facebook, and many others are participating in the project.
+The so-called "Universal Second Factor" (U2F) is an open standard that significantly simplifies and strengthens two-factor authentication (2FA) using special USB or NFC devices based on smartcard-like security technology.
+The U2F security key can be used as an additional verification method for online services that support the U2F protocol, such as Google.

 Yubikey: The best solution for Apple users